flutter/website/src/content/ui/adaptive-responsive/capabilities.md

 where the preference is unlikely to change and where accidentally changing the value might have large consequences.
-For example, if a platform requires that you not link to the play store or requires that you use a specific payment provider given the content of your app.
+For example, if a platform requires that you not link to the play store, or requires that you use a specific payment provider given the content of your app.

 Runtime checks can be good for determining if there